1905 VPI football team: North Carolina

-at Virginia
+Virginia

 Hunter Carpenter had returned to VPI in 1905 for a last shot at beating Virginia in his eighth year of college football.
 Going into the game, UVA was 8–0 against VPI by a cumulative score of 170–5.
 The Cavalier Daily ran a story outlining Carpenter's motives and move from VPI to UNC and back to VPI over the preceding eight years.
 Virginia accused Carpenter of being a professional player, as he had played college football already for nearly a decade.
 Carpenter signed an affidavit that he had not received payment to play against UVA and played against a backdrop of recrimination.

 Virginia fumbled at midfield, and as a result Carpenter eventually got away for a 30-yard gain around left end.
 Virginia held VPI on downs at the 3-yard line.
 Virginia's punt had to go high and short to avoid hitting the goal post.
 Carpenter called a fair catch in order for a free kick, but was tackled anyway, and the penalty brought the ball back to Virginia's 3-yard line.
 On third down, Murray Harlan skirted end for a touchdown, and Carpenter added the extra point.

 "The second half was even more hotly contested than the first."
 Carpenter "finally" got off a long punt, down to Virginia's 5-yard line.
 VPI blocked Virginia's ensuing punt, and on third down Carpenter dashed through left tackle for the final score.
 Carpenter was later ejected for throwing the ball at the face of a Virginia defender, but stayed on the sidelines to watch as neither team was able to score against each other.
 Carpenter left immediately after the game and moved to Middleton, New York, never to return to the Commonwealth.
 Carpenter retired 1–7 against UVA, but Virginia still refused to play VPI again until 1923.

-VPI's starting lineup was: Webber (left end), Willson (left tackle), Cunningham (left guard), Stiles (center), Strickling (right guard), Hines (right tackle), Lewis (right end), Nutter (quarterback), Treadwell (left halfback), Carpenter (right halfback), Harlan (fullback).
+The starting lineup for VPI was: Webber (left end), Willson (left tackle), Cunningham (left guard), Stiles (center), Stickling (right guard), Hynes (right tackle), Lewis (right end), Nutter (quarterback), Treadwell (left halfback), Carpenter (right halfback), Harlan (fullback).
+The substitutes were: Diffendal, Hanvey and Harris.

+The starting lineup for Virginia was: Edward Dodson (left end), Charles Haskell (left tackle), Alexander Garnett (left guard), George Kite (center), Terrence Murphy (right guard), Merritt Cooke Jr. (right tackle), James E. Barry (right end), Oscar Randolph (quarterback), Joseph Waples (left halfback), Edward Johnson (right halfback), Henry Maddux (fullback).
+The substitutes were: Burke, Crebs, Dangerfield and Hopkins.

+Washington and Lee

+The starting lineup for VPI was: Webber (left end), Diffendal (left tackle), Cunningham (left guard), Johnson (center), Stickling (right guard), Hynes (right tackle), Lewis (right end), Nutter (quarterback), Treadwell (left halfback), Hanvey (right halfback), Harlan (fullback).
+The substitutes were: Cox and Harris.

+The starting lineup for Washington & Lee was: Alderson (left end), Emmett Rankin (left tackle), H. White (left guard), Miller (center), Dow (right guard), H. W. Withers (right tackle), Oliver (right end), Rasin (quarterback), Thomas Bagley (left halfback), J. L. Anderson (right halfback), H. M. Moomaw (fullback).
+The substitutes were: Russell.